kmkinnaird/SDS220-fall2021/_sources/assignments.md

 # Assignments

 To prepare students to tackle the course’s motivating questions - especially _What habits of mind do we need to develop to be effective and ethical statisticians?_ -  there are a variety of assignments in this course.
 Each week will be a mix of reading about topics in statistics, discussing and debating concepts, putting our readings into practice, and constant reflection about our learning and professional development.
-All due dates are posted on the Detailed Course Schedule and are due on the stated dates at 10am.
+Due dates are posted on the Detailed Course Schedule and are due on the stated dates at 10am.

 :::{note}
-The [Detailed Course Schedule](https://docs.google.com/document/d/1wbKfFa0bVA09RDwy985S89Lqqyg13wLnlIv_zHeMlGM/edit?usp=sharing) lists all the due dates for the course.
+The [Detailed Course Schedule](https://docs.google.com/document/d/1wbKfFa0bVA09RDwy985S89Lqqyg13wLnlIv_zHeMlGM/edit?usp=sharing) lists the due dates for the course.
 To view it, please log into your **Smith** account.
 :::